aiartv1/ZeroTrain-Slider/README.md

 ## Important: expectations and experimental features

-**Zero-training works best for relatively simple concepts the model already understands**, such as photorealistic ↔ anime appearance, adding detail, or changing colour and lighting.
-These are example targets, not guaranteed successes.
-Complex concepts and combinations of attributes can exceed what the closed-form edit can express; some will not work even with tuning.
-Higher weight cannot create a concept direction the edit did not capture.
-Realistic ↔ anime is an example custom axis, not a separately named built-in preset.
+*Zero-training works best for simple concepts the model already understands, such as photorealistic ↔ anime appearance, adding detail, or changing colour and lighting.
+These are examples, not guaranteed successes.
+Complex concepts may not work, even with tuning.
+Increasing the weight cannot add a concept the slider failed to capture.
+Realistic ↔ anime is an example custom axis, not a separate built-in preset.

-**There is no universal LoRA loading weight.** In the author's experiments, some sliders work around `+2` or `-2`, while others need around `+20` or `-20` to show a useful effect.
-The suitable range depends on the model, concept and resulting LoRA.
-Start low and increase gradually while comparing fixed-seed images. ±2 is a starting point, not a hard limit; ±20 is an observed example, not a recommended default or maximum.
-Stop increasing if distortion grows without improving the intended concept.
+**There is no universal LoRA loading weight.
+In my experiments, some sliders work around +2 or -2, while others need around +20 or -20.
+The useful range depends on the model, concept and resulting LoRA.
+Start low and increase gradually while comparing images with the same seed.
+These values are examples, not fixed limits.
+Stop increasing the weight if distortion grows without improving the intended effect.

-**The trainer is optional and experimental, and the `lora` → `warm_start` connection is entirely optional.** You can use the solver's saved LoRA directly without running the trainer.
-If you try the trainer, connect this wire only to initialise it from the solved weights; leave it disconnected to train from zero.
-The trainer still requires `plan`, MODEL and CLIP.
-Experimental refinement is not guaranteed to improve the slider or solve a complex concept.
+**The trainer is optional and experimental.
+The lora → warm_start connection is also optional.
+You can use the saved zero-training LoRA directly without running the trainer.
+If you try training, connect this wire to start from the solved weights, or leave it disconnected to train from zero.
+The trainer still requires plan, MODEL and CLIP.
+Refinement is not guaranteed to improve the slider or make a complex concept work.

-**The author's separate weight-baking tool is not included.** The author sometimes uses that tool for sliders needing a large loading multiplier and may publish it later.
-This node's existing construction-strength and automatic-scaling controls are distinct from that separate utility.
-It is not required to use the saved LoRA with a suitable loading strength.
+**My separate weight-baking tool is not included.
+I sometimes use it for sliders that need a large loading multiplier, and I may publish it later.
+It is separate from this node’s construction-strength and automatic-scaling controls.
+You can still use the saved LoRA by adjusting its loading strength.

 ## Documentation